electro-framework/framework/subsystems/tasks/readme.md

 Command                   | Description
 --------------------------|--------------------------------------------
-`registry:recheck`        | Forces an update of the module registry.
+`module:refresh`        | Forces an update of the module registry.
-`registry:status`         | Displays information about the currently registered modules.
+`module:status`         | Displays information about the currently registered modules.

 #### Configuration tasks